 From Brazil to Mexico, India, Pakistan and beyond, our portfolio companies increase access to financial services and contribute to financial inclusion, wellness and fairness or the green transition in emerging markets.
 By targeting underserved consumers and MSMEs, our portfolio companies improve access to financial products.
 Through digital solutions they reach many consumers and MSMEs previously excluded and improve financial fairness, health, and wellbeing in their markets.
-On the next page, there is a short introduction to some of portfolio companies that have a business model that contribute to positive impact according to our definition of impactful investing.
-You can read more about the businesses of each one of these in the section Investment portfolio on pages 45-53 in the Annual Report 2024.
+Below is a short introduction to some of portfolio companies that have a business model that contribute to positive impact according to our definition of impactful investing.
+You can read more about the businesses of each one of these in the section Investment portfolio on pages 34-45 in the Annual Report

-- 1. Defined as per the IFC definition: IFC's Definitions of Targeted Sectors - 3.
-Digital-Financial-Services.pdf (worldbank.org)
+- 1. Defined as per the IFC definition: IFC's Definitions of Targeted Sectors - 2.
+Global Findex Database 2021 reports increases in financial inclusion around the world during the COVID-19 pandemic (worldbank.org) - 3.
+Digital-Financial-Services.pdf (worldbank.org) - 4.
+Global Financial Inclusion Index 2023 (principal.com) - 5.
+IEA Outlook 2023 Report